 Zasina Adrian

-Language corpora are his passion, which he has combined with foreign languages and now uses corpus methods in teaching.
+Joining his passion for linguistic corpora with foreign languages, he now uses corpus methods in teaching.
 Whether as a Slavist, Bohemist, Polonist, or badminton player, he is always 100% enthusiastic about any activity and surpasses many of us with his perseverance and tenacity.
-A former participant of the Summer School of Slavonic Studies (LŠSS), which was the greatest adventure and an opportunity for him to establish many international friendships, he will surely convince you soon that the summer school is the beginning of every friendship.
-The first letters of the first, second, and penultimate sentences conceal his middle name.
-He never goes out without his mobile phone.
-He is cheerful, sociable, and diligent.
+As a former participant of the Summer School of Slavonic Studies (LŠSS), which was the greatest adventure and an opportunity for him to establish many international friendships, he will surely convince you soon that the summer school is the beginning of every friendship.
+The first letters of the first, third, and final sentences conceal his middle name.